-We awoke the next morning to clear skies and glorious weather (of course) and immediately decided to make the most of it with a trip up to possibly the most famous view in New Zealand.
+Of course, we awoke the next morning to clear skies and glorious weather, but in many ways this was no loss to us, and we immediately decided to make the most of it with a trip up to possibly the most famous view in New Zealand.

 The gondola ride up to Bob’s Peak is THE must-do in Queenstown, and you can probably see why from this view.

-It’s one of the few tourist photos we’ve bought on this trip!
+It’s one of the few tourist photos we’ve ever bought!

 It’s touristy up there, that’s for sure.
-But it doesn’t have to be expensive, and going in the morning meant it was super quiet even though it was a weekend – as we were leaving around midday, the luge queue was increasing by the minute and the viewpoints were getting packed.
-We got the return gondola ride and two luge rides for $47 each and although it’s not exactly cheap, that’s all we spent.
+But it doesn’t have to be expensive, and going in the morning meant it was super quiet even though it was a weekend – as we were leaving on the gondola around midday, the luge queue was increasing by the minute and the viewpoints were getting packed.
+We got the return gondola ride with two luge rides included for $47 each and although it’s not exactly cheap, that’s all we spent.

-While the weather was still good, I had a “screw it” moment and decided to splash out on a jetboat ride.
-I wasn’t hugely excited for it, but it’s one of the few big ticket activities that Ash would actually be interested in so we did some shopping around.
+While the sky was still bright, I had a “screw it” moment and decided to splash out on a jetboat ride.
+I must admit I wasn’t hugely excited for it, but it’s one of the few big ticket activities that Ash would actually be interested in so we did some shopping around.
 While the Shotover jet boat looks pretty awesome, we opted for one of the harbour ones: Thunderjet.